 But today dutch doors bring character and charm to homes everywhere.
-So let's jump right in and start this DIY exterior dutch door from this old door I found at Habitat for Humanity Re-store.
+So let's jump right in and start transforming this DIY exterior dutch door from this old door I found at Habitat for Humanity Re-store.

 Measure and Shop for Dutch door